 result in informed and accurate AT purchasing decisions especially in unique contexts like a classroom or workplace.
 When a school or employer can borrow a device and make sure it will allow the individual with a disability to be successful, they save money by avoiding ‘incorrect’ purchases.
 Device short-term loans also allow individuals to remain functional while a device is being repaired, preventing costly loss of wages, lost school days, or the need for increased community living supports.

-2,397 loans were made for the purpose of helping individuals make a decision about AT.
-Using an average savings of $1,000 per loan with more than one device associated (at least one device was rejected as being a match and a second on was borrowed) results in statewide savings of over $1,198,500.
+2,469 loans were made for the purpose of helping individuals make a decision about AT.
+Using an average savings of $1,000 per loan with more than one device associated (at least one device was rejected as being a match and a second one was borrowed) results in statewide savings of over $2,469,000.

-322 loans were made for the purpose of serving as a repair or while waiting for funding, to provide a short-term accommodation, and/or to conduct training, self-education or other professional development activity.
+132 loans were made for the purpose of serving as a repair or while waiting for funding, to provide a short-term accommodation, and/or to conduct training, self-education or other professional development activity.
 Projecting a minimum $10 per day rental fee for the average loan period of 42 days results in a total savings of $2,524,440.

-programs help individuals purchase/obtain AT through a variety of initiatives.
+programs help individuals purchase/obtain needed AT through a variety of initiatives.